supurloop/ssf/README.md

 Finite state machine is about 2000 bytes.
 Fletcher checksum is about 88 bytes.

+The Reed-Solomon encoder will run on an 8-bit PIC (4KB Code/256 bytes RAM) w/radio transmitter using only about half of its available memory.

-The complete framework, assuming every function of every interface is used, is about 15000 bytes of program memory.
+The complete framework, assuming every function of every interface is used, is about 20000 bytes of program memory.
 Many programs will only use a fraction of the functions in all the interfaces and should see the amount of program memory reduced further.

 Little RAM is used internally by the framework, most RAM usage occurs outside the framwork when declaring or initializing different objects.

 Microprocessors with >4KB RAM and >32KB program memory should easily be able to utilize this framework.
+As noted above, portions of the framework will work on much smaller micros.

 ## Porting